ryanklee/think-taink/docs/implementation_plan.md

 This document outlines the plan for refining the domain model and documentation for the AI Behavioral Experiment Testbed.
 No implementation work should be started until explicitly moving to an implementation phase.
 The focus is on conceptual development, documentation, and planning.

 ## 1. Domain Model Refinement
-- [ ] Review and refine Agent Abstraction concept
+- [ ] Review and refine Agent Abstraction concept, incorporating insights from virtual companionship design theory
-- [ ] Enhance Trait Bundle Manager model based on psychological theories
+- [ ] Enhance Trait Bundle Manager model based on psychological theories and AI-specific traits
-- [ ] Develop detailed model for Experiment Runner
+- [ ] Develop detailed model for Experiment Runner, including responsible AI standards for testing
-- [ ] Refine Ethics Framework model, incorporating IEEE and ACM guidelines
+- [ ] Refine Ethics Framework model, incorporating IEEE, ACM guidelines, and recent ethical considerations for AI trials
-- [ ] Conceptualize comprehensive Data Collection and Analysis Engine
+- [ ] Conceptualize comprehensive Data Collection and Analysis Engine with privacy-preserving techniques
-- [ ] Design Visualization and Reporting Module concept
+- [ ] Design Visualization and Reporting Module concept with focus on explainability
-- [ ] Develop theoretical model for Meta-Analysis System
+- [ ] Develop theoretical model for Meta-Analysis System, considering challenges in AI reproducibility
+- [ ] Integrate civil society engagement in AI development processes

 ## 2. Documentation Development
-- [ ] Create detailed documentation for Agent Abstraction
+- [ ] Create detailed documentation for Agent Abstraction, including virtual companionship aspects
-- [ ] Document Trait Bundle Manager based on Five-Factor Model and AI-specific traits
+- [ ] Document Trait Bundle Manager based on Five-Factor Model, AI-specific traits, and recent personality research
-- [ ] Develop comprehensive guide for Experiment Design Language (EDL)
+- [ ] Develop comprehensive guide for Experiment Design Language (EDL), incorporating responsible AI standards
-- [ ] Create documentation for Ethics Framework in AI experimentation
+- [ ] Create documentation for Ethics Framework in AI experimentation, addressing recent ethical challenges in AI research
-- [ ] Design documentation structure for Data Collection and Analysis Engine
+- [ ] Design documentation structure for Data Collection and Analysis Engine, emphasizing privacy and data protection
-- [ ] Develop user guide for future Visualization and Reporting Module
+- [ ] Develop user guide for future Visualization and Reporting Module, focusing on explainability and transparency
-- [ ] Create conceptual documentation for Meta-Analysis System
+- [ ] Create conceptual documentation for Meta-Analysis System, addressing reproducibility challenges in AI
+- [ ] Develop guidelines for integrating civil society input in AI development processes

 ## 3. Experimental Framework Planning
 - [x] Design formal language for specifying behavioral experiments (EDL)
-- [ ] Develop detailed specification for experiment protocol parser and validator
+- [ ] Develop detailed specification for experiment protocol parser and validator, incorporating responsible AI standards
-- [ ] Create conceptual design for experiment execution engine
+- [ ] Create conceptual design for experiment execution engine, considering ethical AI trial methodologies
-- [ ] Plan interfaces for real-time experiment monitoring and intervention
+- [ ] Plan interfaces for real-time experiment monitoring and intervention, with focus on explainability
-- [ ] Develop guidelines for ethical considerations in experiments
+- [ ] Develop comprehensive guidelines for ethical considerations in experiments, addressing recent challenges in AI research
+- [ ] Design mechanisms for integrating civil society input in experiment design and execution
+- [ ] Develop framework for assessing and mitigating potential biases in experimental designs

 ## 4. Behavioral Trait Bundle System Planning
 - [x] Define taxonomy of behavioral traits based on psychological research